 Intermittent fasting, a way of eating that focuses on when rather than what to eat, dates back centuries and has particularly enjoyed quite the star status over the last decade.
 Many people favor the protocol for unlocking a new level of discipline in their lives – especially when it comes to shedding pounds.

-Of course, the scientific community has also hopped on the fasting bandwagon as countless research has associated it with numerous health benefits.
+Of course, the scientific community has also hopped on the fasting bandwagon as countless studies have associated it with numerous health benefits.
 However, much to the bewilderment of fasting advocates, a new yet-to-be-published study appears to contradict this.
 Preliminary research, presented at a meeting of the American Heart Association, claims that this time-restricted means of eating may have adverse effects on our cardiovascular health.

 Certainly, this recent development has thrown a spanner in the works for both seasoned fasters and newbies.
 Have we all been duped, and is less time spent eating doing more harm than good in the long run?